Quick Answer

 – Automatic initial enrollment

 For Parts A and B, you can be automatically enrolled for your initial enrollment or do it yourself.
-Automatic enrollment is for you if you are under 65 years and disabled and have benefited from disability for not less than two years if you are already receiving Social Security benefits, in case you have Amyotrophic Lateral Sclerosis (ALS), and you have been benefiting from the Railroad Retirement Board (RRB).
+Automatic enrollment applies if you are under 65 years and disabled and have benefited from disability for not less than two years, if you are already receiving Social Security benefits, in case you have Amyotrophic Lateral Sclerosis (ALS), and you have been benefiting from the Railroad Retirement Board (RRB).
 The SSA Medicare enrollment page outlines each of these automatic eligibility pathways in detail.

 – Non-automatic initial enrollment